-For the purposes of determining initial costs under paragraph (a) of this Rule, the value of the probate estate shall include (i) the initial gross principal value of the assets of the probate estate as determined by the Register of Wills, (ii) the gross value of any increase in the principal value of any probate asset realized upon disposition (other than upon distribution to beneficiaries of the estate) by the personal representative, and (iii) the gross value of any income reported by the personal representative in periodic accounts to the Court, but shall exclude the value of real property in the probate estate except as otherwise provided in paragraph (a)(2) of this Rule.
+For the purposes of determining initial costs under paragraph (a) of this Rule, the value of the probate estate shall include (i) the initial gross principal value of the assets of the probate estate as determined by the Register of Wills, (ii) the gross value of any increase in the principal value of any probate asset realized upon disposition (other than upon distribution to beneficiaries of the estate) by the personal representative, and (iii) the gross value of any increase in the princude the value of real property in the probate estate except as otherwise provided in paragraph (a)(2) of this Rule.
 In determining the Court costs upon the audit of subsequent accounts, allowance shall be made for costs previously assessed.